Trusted WordPress tutorials, when you need them most.

 How to Change the Default Media Upload Location in WordPress

-In this article, we will show you how to change the default media upload location in WordPress.
+In this guide, we’ll show you how to change your default media upload location, step by step.

 How to Change the Default Media Upload Location in WordPress